husayt/josediazgonzalez.com/_posts/2009-08-26-autobuilding-your-acos-table-with-plugins.markdown

     - snippet
     - cakephp 1.2
   layout: post
+  descrption: Snippet of code that can automatically build CakePHP ACL ACOs for plugins
 ----

 I was fed up with the implementation that is on the Cookbook as far as plugin support goes, so I modified the AuthComponent to recognize things such as controllers/Plugin.Controller/action.
 Worked well enough, except for the fact that this means that my AuthComponent was simply a patch and therefore unlikely to be merged into the core.
 I'm also doing a lot of work with making plugin usage in your application seamless, so I guess it was high-time the Cookbook's implementation kicked it up a notch.
 And since I'm currently idling overnight at JFK (long story :P), here is a present from my delirium to you.